alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## PostgreSQL

 PostgreSQL is an object-relational database management system.
-It is open source and designed to be extensible; refer to the [extensions whitelist](/#postgresql-extensions-whitelist) for more information.
+It is open source and designed to be extensible.

 ### Set up a PostgreSQL service